NLnetLabs/routinator/source/initialisation.rst

              use it.
 Running the :subcmd:`init` command will provide you with instructions.

-In the most common scenario, you will simply want to install the TALs of the five RIRs.
-To do this, simply run the following command:
+In the most common scenario, you will want to install the TALs of the five RIRs.
+To do this, run the following command:

 .. code-block:: text